-- 1.1 Course Number: ME102L
+1.1 Course Number: ME102L

-- 1.2 Contact Hours: 0-0-3 Credits:3

-- 1.3 Semester-offered: 1st Year -Odd/Even
+1.2 Contact Hours: 0-0-3 Credits:31.3 Semester-offered: 1st Year -Even

-- 1.4 Prerequisite: Class 10th level Mathematics

-- 1.5 Syllabus Committee Members: Dr. Naveen Mani Tripathi, Dr. Sanat Kumar Singha, Abhimanyu Kar & Dr. Karthik Babu
+1.5 Syllabus Committee Members: Dr. Naveen Mani Tripathi, Dr. Sanat Kumar Singha, Abhimanyu

+Kar & Dr. Karthik Babu
-i) To understand the basic concepts of dimensioning and scales and their roles in engineering drawing.

-ii) To draw orthographic projections of points, straight lines, laminae and solids when the mentioned objects are located with different configurations with respect to the plane of projections.
+- i) To understand the basic concepts of dimensioning and scales and their roles in engineering drawing. - ii) To draw orthographic projections of points, straight lines, laminae and solids when the mentioned objects are located with different configurations with respect to the plane of projections.

-Unit-wise distribution of content and number of fectures Unit Topics Sub-Topic Lab Sessions 1 Introduction to Engineering Drawing 1.1 Introduction to drawing instruments, materials, layout and sizes of drawing sheets and drawing boards.
-1.2 Different types of lines in engineering drawing as per BIS specifications 1.3 Practice of vertical, horizontal and inclined lines, geometrical figures such as triangles, rectangles, circles, ellipses and curves, hexagonal, pentagon with the help of drawing instruments 1.4 Free hand and instrumental lettering (alphabets and numerals) - upper case (capital letters), single stroke, vertical and inclined at 75 degree, free hand and instrumental lettering in the ratio of 7:4 2 2 Dimensioning2.1 Necessity of dimensioning, method and principles dimensioning (mainly theoretical instructions)Dimensioning2.2 Dimensioning of overall sizes, circles, angles, taper surfaces, holes, counter sunk holes, cylindrical par 2 fraction and length of scale
+Cint-wise distribution of content and number of fectures Unit Topics Sub-Topic Lectures 1 Introduction to Engineering Drawing 1.1 Introduction to drawing instruments, materials, layout and sizes of drawing sheets and drawing boards.
+1.2 Different types of lines in engineering drawing as per BIS specifications 1.3 Practice of vertical, horizontal and inclined lines, geometrical figures such as triangles, rectangles, circles, ellipses and curves, hexagonal, pentagon with the help of drawing instruments.
+1.4 Free hand and instrumental lettering (alphabets and numerals) - upper case (capital letters), single stroke, vertical and inclined at 75degree, free hand and instrumental lettering in the ratio of 7:4 6 2 Dimensioning Technique and Scales 2.1 Necessity of dimensioning, method and principles of dimensioning (mainly theoretical instructions) 2.2 Dimensioning of overall sizes, circles, angles, tapered surfaces, holes, counter sunk holes, cylindrical parts, narrow spaces and gaps, radii, curves and arches 2.3 Scales - their needs and importance (theoretical 6

-5 Isometric Views sections.
+5 Solids Isometric Views out sections, offset sections, revolved sections and removed sections.
 4.6 Convention sectional representation of various materials, conventional breaks for shafts, pipes, rectangular, square, angle, channel, rolled sections.
-4.7 Orthographic sectional views of different objects 5.1 Fundamentals of isometric projections and isometric scale 5.2 Isometric views of combination of regular solids like cylinder, cone, cube and prism 1 4.6 Convention sectional representation of various materials, conventional breaks for shafts, pipes, rectangular, square, angle, channel, rolled sections.4.7 Orthographic sectional views of different objects 4 Projection and Sections of Solids 4.1.
+4.7 Orthographic sectional views of different objects 5.1 Fundamentals of isometric projections and isometric scale 5.2 Isometric views of combination of regular solids like 3 4 Solids sections.
+4.6 Convention sectional representation of various materials, conventional breaks for shafts, pipes, rectangular, square, angle, channel, rolled sections.
+4.7 Orthographic sectional views of different objects 9 4 Projection and Sections of 4.1.
 Definition and salient features of a solid 4.2.
 Types of Solid (polyhedral and solids of revolution) 4.3 To make projections, sources, top view, front view and side view of various types of solids.
-4.4 Importance and salient features 4.5 Drawing of full section, half section, partial or broken out sections, offset sections, revolved sections and removed 3 3 Orthographic Projections 3.1 Theory of orthographic projections (elaborate theoretical instructions) 3.2 Projection of Points in different quadrants 3.3 Projection of straight lines (1st angle and 3rd angle) 3.4 Line parallel to both the planes 3.5 Line perpendicular to any one of the reference planes 3.6 Line inclined to any one of the references plane 3.7 Projection of planes - different lamina like square, rectangular, triangular and circle inclined to one plane, parallel and perpendicular to another plane in 1st angle only.
-3.8 Three views of orthographic projection of different objects 5
+4.4 Importance and salient features 4.5 Drawing of full section, half section, partial or broken 9 3 Orthographic Projections instructions), type of scales, definition of representative fraction and length of scale 3.1 Theory of orthographic projections (elaborate theoretical instructions) 3.2 Projection of Points in different quadrants 3.3 Projection of straight lines (1st angle and 3rd angle) 3.4 Line parallel to both the planes 3.5 Line perpendicular to any one of the reference planes 3.6 Line inclined to any one of the references plane 3.7 Projection of planes - different lamina like square, rectangular, triangular and circle inclined to one plane, parallel and perpendicular to another plane in 1st angle only.
+3.8 Three views of orthographic projection of different objects 15

 - 1. A Textbook of Engineering Drawing by Surjit Singh; Dhanpat Rai& Co., Delhi - 2.
-Engineering Drawing by PS Gill; SK Kataria& Sons, New Delhi - 3.
-Elementary Engineering Drawing in First Angle Projection by ND Bhatt; Charotar Publishing House Pvt.
+Engineering Drawing by PS Gill; SK Kataria& Sons, New Delhi

+- 3. Elementary Engineering Drawing in First Angle Projection by ND Bhatt; Charotar Publishing House Pvt.
 Ltd., Anand - 4.
-Engineering Drawing I by DK Goel, GBD Publication.

-4.2 Reference Book:

-1. Engineering Drawing I & II by JS Layall; Eagle Parkashan, Jalandhar
+Engineering Drawing I by DK Goel, GBD Publication. - 4.2 Reference Book: - 1.
+Engineering Drawing I & II by JS Layall; Eagle Parkashan, Jalandhar